DevExpress/Blazor/README.md

 This provides more detailed information about these errors.

+## 2. System.ArgumentNullException: Value cannot be null.
+(Parameter 'accessor')

+To resolve this issue, use the solution from the [ComboBox for Blazor - How to resolve the 'System.ArgumentNullException: Value cannot be null.
+(Parameter 'accessor')' error](https://supportcenter.devexpress.com/ticket/details/t850754/combobox-for-blazor-how-to-resolve-the-system-argumentnullexception-value-cannot-be-null) ticket.

-## 2. Could not find 'X' in 'window.DxBlazor'.
+## 3. Could not find 'X' in 'window.DxBlazor'.
 Earlier, our clients' scripts were manually added to a project.
 Now, we automatically distribute them with the NuGet Package in the lib/dx-blazor folder (see the 6th item of the [How to create a new project](https://github.com/devexpress/blazor#how-to-create-a-new-project) paragraph).
 So, our users may face such an issue if they reference an old version of our static files instead of the new one.
 For example, a similar issue was discussed in the [I have a formlayout error when running a Blazor website](https://stackoverflow.com/questions/57593583/i-have-a-formlayout-error-when-running-a-blazor-website) SO thread.

 If solutions suggested there do not help, create an issue here or submit a ticket in our [Support Center](https://www.devexpress.com/Support/Center/Question/Create) so that we can investigate your case.

-## 3. DxDataGrid in Blazor
+## 4. DxDataGrid in Blazor

-If you use client-side Blazor with DxDataGrid, you may see the following exception in a browser:
+If you use Blazor WebAssemly (aka client-side Blazor) with DxDataGrid, you may see the following exception in a browser:

 ![Troubleshooting - No Generic Method 'Take' On Type System.Linq.Queryable](media/Troubleshooting-NoGenericMethodTakeOnTypeSystemLinqQueryable.png)